The free dividend tracker to help you grow your wealth. Link your brokerage accounts and MerryDiv automatically syncs your holdings and dividends.

 Years of Dividend History: 12

-The Direxion Daily Semiconductor Bull 3X ETF dividend reflects a fund engineered to deliver 300% of the daily performance of the NYSE Semiconductor Index, before fees and expenses.
-SOXL currently yields 0.01%, with a trailing annual dividend rate of $0.0101 per share paid quarterly.
-The next ex-dividend date is September 23, 2025.
-With a beta of 7.5, this fund carries extreme price volatility, making it a poor fit for investors who prioritize steady income over growth.
+The Direxion Daily Semiconductor Bull 3X ETF dividend comes from a fund engineered to deliver 300% of the daily performance of the NYSE Semiconductor Index, before fees and expenses.
+SOXL currently yields just 0.01%, paying $0.0101 per share on a trailing annual basis, with dividends distributed quarterly and the next ex-dividend date set for September 23, 2025.
+That yield is negligible for income purposes.
+With a beta of 7.64, this fund carries extreme price volatility, making it a fit for growth-oriented investors rather than those seeking steady income.

-Direxion Daily Semiconductor Bull 3X ETF pays out dividends with a payout ratio classified as not applicable (fund/ETF), as standard earnings-based payout metrics do not apply to leveraged ETFs.
-Direxion Daily Semiconductor Bull 3X ETF dividend safety is therefore not assessable through a traditional payout ratio lens; the fund's distributions are a byproduct of its daily rebalancing mechanics tied to triple the NYSE Semiconductor Index movement, not a managed income policy.
-The most significant pressure on the dividend is the fund's own structure: because payouts are not discretionary income distributions, they can swing dramatically from year to year based on index performance and fund mechanics.
+Direxion Daily Semiconductor Bull 3X ETF pays out dividends with a payout ratio classified as not applicable (fund/ETF), as standard earnings-based payout metrics do not apply to leveraged exchange-traded funds.
+Direxion Daily Semiconductor Bull 3X ETF dividend safety is therefore assessed differently than for a typical stock: the fund's distributions are a byproduct of its daily rebalancing mechanics tied to the NYSE Semiconductor Index, not a managed income policy.
+A beta of 7.64 means the fund's net asset value swings violently with semiconductor sector moves, and that volatility directly affects the size and regularity of any distributions.

 | Period | CAGR | From | To |